 If you experience any of these discomforts, keep aware of it and discuss it with your dentist at your next appointment.
 If you experience pain, set up an appointment for an exam as soon as possible.

-- Age.
-While cavities are the most common in children, older adults are also at a higher risk.
+- Age – While cavities are the most common in children, older adults are also at a higher risk.
 As we age, our teeth can wear down and our gums may recede, revealing some of the roots.
 The surface that protects the root, called cementum, is not as strong as the enamel and is more susceptible to decay.

-- Dry Mouth.
-Many prescriptions list dry mouth as a side-effect and while it’s uncomfortable, it can also be damaging to your smile.
+- Dry Mouth – Many prescriptions list dry mouth as a side-effect and while it’s uncomfortable, it can also be damaging to your smile.
 Teeth rely on saliva to wash away cavity-causing bacteria.
 So when the mouth is dry, that plaque and acid are left to sit on your teeth.
 Some medical conditions, radiation to the head or neck and certain chemotherapy drugs can also reduce saliva production and put you at risk for cavities.

-- Worn fillings or dental devices.
-Over time, existing dental fillings may wear down and develop rough edges and crevices.
+- Worn fillings or dental devices – Over time, existing dental fillings may wear down and develop rough edges and crevices.
 It becomes easier for plaque to build up and makes it difficult to adequately remove with daily brushing.
 Dental prosthetics can also degrade over time and may lead to decay beginning underneath them.

-- Heartburn.
-Even though enamel is the hardest substance in the human body, it can only take so much acid.
+- Heartburn – Even though enamel is the hardest substance in the human body, it can only take so much acid.
 For patients suffering from more than occasional heartburn or gastroesophageal reflux disease (GERD), the acid reflux can wear away your enamel more quickly.
 See your primary care physician about addressing your heartburn to protect your smile.

-- Eating Disorders.
-The purging associated with bulimia can lead to significant tooth erosion from repeat exposure to harsh stomach acids.
+- Eating Disorders – The purging associated with bulimia can lead to significant tooth erosion from repeat exposure to harsh stomach acids.
 Eating disorders can also interfere with saliva production.

 For tooth decay that has progressed to expose the root or cause an abscess, a root canal may be needed.
 Talk to your dentist at your appointment about what your restorative options may be.

 Healthy habits go a long way in the prevention of most tooth decay and tooth loss.
 Brushing twice a day for two minutes at a time and flossing once a day is the foundation of a healthy smile.
-It’s always helpful to have a few extra tools in your dental care routine, such as:

-- This helpful mineral can prevent tooth decay from progressing and can even reverse some early decay altogether.
+- Fluoride Treatment – This helpful mineral can prevent tooth decay from progressing and can even reverse some early decay altogether.
 Fluoride can be found in most toothpaste, mouth rinses, and in most tap water,

-- Not only does tap water contain fluoride, but water can help wash away the acid eroding your enamel.
+- Drink Plenty of Water – Not only does tap water contain fluoride, but water can help wash away the acid eroding your enamel.
 Staying hydrated helps your whole body, but your mouth will thank you first.

-- Healthy Snacks.
-Frequent snacker?
+- Healthy Snacks – Frequent snacker?
 Try to munch on foods that won’t get stuck in your teeth or brush soon after eating them.
 Fresh fruits and veggies increase saliva flow and unsweetened coffee, tea and sugar-free gum help wash away food particles.

-- Dental Sealants.
-Most commonly applied for children when they get their first and second molars, sealants can be placed on patients of all ages.
+- Dental Sealants – Most commonly applied for children when they get their first and second molars, sealants can be placed on patients of all ages.
 This thin plastic coating seals off the nooks and crannies in back teeth, preventing tooth decay from forming at all.

 And as always, keep up-to-date on visiting the dentist twice a year for cleanings and you’ll stay ahead of the curve when it comes to tooth decay.